love4code/APS/README.md

 - Calendar invites expire after 30 days
 - Users can be permanently deleted (admin only, cannot delete yourself)
 - Invite system requires email configuration to send invitations
+- **Calendar shows only jobs (not sales)** - sales are excluded from calendar view
+- **Customer page separates sales and jobs** - sales appear in a separate section from jobs
+- **Extended prices** are calculated and displayed in real-time on invoice forms (quantity × unit price)
+- **Product/service search** with type filtering (Products vs Services) available in all forms
+- **Calendar events are clickable** - clicking any event shows read-only job details in a modal

 ## 📄 License